blulas/bamoe-demos/README.md

-# IBM Business Automation Manager Open Editions (IBM BAMOE) Demos
+# IBM Business Automation Manager Open Editions Demos

 # Overview
-This repository includes a set of BAMOE demos, fully deployable and testable on Red Hat OpenShift or Kubernetes.
+This repository includes a set of IBM BAMOE demos.

 ## Repository Modules
 This is a multi-module repository, with the following modules: